 Ketosis is when your body is primarily burning fatty acids instead of carbs for energy and brain function.
 If you’re starting a low carb diet, one of the worst things you can do is exercise.

 One cup of broccoli contains only about 5 grams of carbs.
-Want to restrict your carb intake to the low end of the spectrum to make sure you get into ketosis?
-That means you can have roughly 30-50 grams of carbs.
-However, do the easy math.
-Having two or three cups of veggies plus a small portion of wild rice or quinoa may keep you in ketosis.
+Having two or three cups of veggies a day plus a small portion of wild rice or quinoa may still keep you in ketosis.

 As for fruit, don’t be scared of it.
-Low-carb fruits like berries contain antioxidants and fiber.
+Keto friendly fruits like berries contain antioxidants and fiber.
 Just don't go overboard as they do contain natural fruit sugar.

 Despite the abundance of information online, there are still far too many people who believe some healthy fats are bad for you.
 In particular, saturated fat.
 But keep in mind virtually all foods with fat contain some saturated fat.
 Even olive oil, one of the healthiest foods on the planet contains saturated fat.